Lunars/tesla/README.md

 ### Very low suspension:

 ```
-access-internal-dat.pl airsuspension 2
-emit-reboot-gateway
-# Now touch "Low" in the GUI to go to low suspension

 sdv GUI_suspensionLevelRequest 7
 # You will notice it going lower, front and rear
 ```
-The display shows "Standard" when in Very Low mode

 Or,